EmpireMediaScience/A1111-Web-UI-Installer/README.md

 7. You can drag & drop it on your taskbar if you wish, this is the launcher for the WebUI
 8. Launch the shortcut to open the **[Custom Launcher](#the-launcher)**
 9. It should install all the dependencies and ask you if you want to download the base SD model to generate images
-    >⚠️Click "No" only if you already have one or more models somewhere, and don't forget to select the folder where they're stored in the launcher
+    >⚠️Click "No" only if you already have one or more models somewhere, and if so don't forget to select their parent folders in the launcher
-10. Once you've selected what you wanted in the launcher, click **`LAUNCH WEBUI`**, this will quit the launcher and proceed in the terminal window, logging what it's doing
+10. Once you've set the launcher according to your preferences, click **`LAUNCH WEBUI`**, this will quit the launcher and proceed in the terminal window, logging what it's doing
       >⚠️**Be patient** this will take a while at first, when it's ready, it will open the webUI in your browser

       >⚠️**Read the WARN message**